 A well-designed website should be designed with your customers in mind.
 We ask for the following information from our clients:

 - Do you have any kind of web analytics the agency can look at?

 - Do you want your customer base to remain the same, or are you looking to expand into new markets?

 It is always good to know who else is operating in your sector, and how well (or not) they are doing so.

-You could also tell us who you want to compete with.
-For example, as the IT startup, you may not be on the radar of the well-established company, but you may want to get there.
+- You could also tell us who you want to compete with.
+For example, as an IT startup, you may not be on the radar of a well-established company, but you may want to get there.

 9. The Customer Journey: Call To Action